 There are thousands of phone calls from concerned family members, media and others seeking information about their loved ones and the situation.
 People call you because you were the last point of contact with the loved one.
 The callers are often distressed, in shock and desperate for information about their loved one.
 They need to provide information, to know that someone is aware that their loved is involved and that the information has been received and not lost.
 They need to know that your organisation will call them or speak with them as soon as there is information.

 This is a job for your call centre.
 Like many other crisis management functions, success in a call centre begins before the crisis occurs.
-When a crisis occurs that will affect a large number of people you should within hours activate your call centre.
+When a crisis occurs that will affect a large number of people, within hours you should activate your call centre.
 This means widely distributing a pre-written press release to all media outlets and social media sites.
 This press release should include the toll and toll free phone numbers for people to call, it should remind people that the purpose of the call centre is to collect information from survivors and those people directly affected.
 Phone numbers should be available for each country that is involved – the location of the incident and the countries who have citizens that may be involved.
-Further, they should not be numbers you regularly use.
+Furthermore, they should not be numbers you regularly use.

 It is very important that operators have a prepared script so that the same information is collected from all callers and that all callers are providing the same information.
 Scripts should be easily modified to address different types of events.
 Operators should also have the ability to include real-time translators and mental health specialists, if needed.

 The second task is making notification calls.
-Notification calls are made to the families / friends who have loved ones directly involved in the incident.
+Notification calls are made to the families/friends who have loved ones directly involved in the incident.
 This notification may come because you have a manifest, guest list, building access list or other source.
 Operators making notification calls should have additional training compared to operators who take inbound calls.

 The third task is to begin the data management process.
 As operators take inbound calls and others make notification calls, they should be entering information and notes directly into a web-based computer data management system.
 The data management team then starts to build a profile for each of the directly affected people.
 Several callers might provide information about the same person, but use nicknames or not have the complete name a person used on a manifest.
 The data management team has all the information in the web-based system and can begin to associate each piece of information with the appropriate profile.